Accounts Receivable Follow Up Services

 Why AR Follow-Up Determines Whether Revenue Gets Collected (Accounts Receivable Follow Up Services)

+AR follow-up sits at the end of the billing cycle but it is not a residual or cleanup function.
+It is a primary revenue collection function that determines the final outcome of every claim your practice submits.
 Clean claim submission improves your first-pass acceptance rate.
 Denial management recovers claims that were denied.
 But neither of those functions collects money from claims that are pending, delayed, under review, or sitting in a payer’s system without adjudication.
 That is what AR follow-up does.

 AR Aging Buckets – How We Categorize and Work Outstanding Balances

 AR aging is measured from the date of service (or in some workflows, the date of first billing) in standardized time buckets.
 The aging bucket a claim falls into determines the urgency and the nature of the follow-up action.
+Common buckets:

 0-30 Days

 Status: Claims submitted within the last 30 days.
 Most payers adjudicate clean claims within 14-30 days.
 Claims in this bucket that haven’t received a response are generally within normal processing timelines.
+Flag criteria: Claims showing as rejected at the clearinghouse (not transmitted to payer) or claims with no acknowledgment after 15 business days require immediate review and resubmission if needed.

 31-60 Days